-- e) International Residential Code 2012 Edition, First Printing: May 2011 (Copyright 2011 by International Code Council, Inc.). - f) All electrical work shall be conducted, inspected, and approved in accordance with the provisions of the State of Colorado's Electrical Board's rules and regulations. - g) All plumbing work shall be conducted, inspected, and approved in accordance with the provisions of the State of Colorado's Examining Board of Plumber's rules and regulations. - 3.2.2 The following Fire Codes are adopted by these regulations.
-Wherever these regulations refer to a Fire Code, the following codes and standards will be enforced where applicable: - a) International Fire Code 2012 Edition, First Printing: May 2011 (Copyright 2011 by International Code Council, Inc.), including Appendices B through I. - b) International Wildland-Urban Interface Code 2012 Edition, First Printing: April 2011 (Copyright 2011 by International Code Council, Inc.). - 3.2.3 The following Life Safety and Health Facility Construction Codes and Guidelines are adopted by these regulations.
-Wherever these regulations refer to a Life Safety Code, the following codes, standards, and guidelines will be enforced where applicable: - a) NFPA 101A Guide on Alternative Approaches to Life Safety 2013 Edition, First Printing: June 2013 (Copyright 2013 by National Fire Protection Association). - b) NFPA 101 Life Safety Code 2012 Edition, First Printing: September 2011 (Copyright 2011 by National Fire Protection Association). - c) NFPA 99 Health Care Facilities Code 2012 Edition, Fourth Printing: April 2013 (Copyright 2011 by National Fire Protection Association). - d) Facilities Guidelines Institute, Inc. (FGI) 2010 Guidelines for Design and Construction of Health Care Facilities including errata and addendums adopted by the FGI as of July 1 st , 2013 (Copyright 2010 by Facilities Guidelines Institute, Inc. - Chicago, Illinois).
-The FGI applies to all facilities submitting applications for Fire and/or Life Safety Construction Permits to the Division after January 1, 2014. - 3.3 The Fire Safety Evaluation System (FSES) as prescribed by NFPA 101A, Guide on Alternative Approaches to Life Safety, may be used as a means for establishing equivalent protection to specific provisions of the NFPA 101, the Life Safety Code for new or existing health facilities, or renovations of existing health facilities.
-In addition, until such time as the 2012 edition of NFPA 101 is adopted by CMS, a new health facility or renovation of an existing Health Facility, may be designed and evaluated in accordance with the 2012 edition of NFPA 101 if it passes an FSES for new construction under the 2001 edition of NFPA 101A. - 3.4 In any facility where the evacuation capability of the facility or resident population is required to be rated, the "Procedure for Determining Evacuation Capability" published by NFPA is to be used by the facility whether the facility is evaluated utilizing the NFPA 101A, Guide on Alternative Approaches to Life Safety (2013), or NFPA Standard 101, Life Safety Code (2012).
+- e) International Residential Code 2015 Edition, First Printing: May 2014 (Copyright 2011 by International Code Council, Inc. Washington D.C.). - f) All electrical work shall be conducted, inspected, and approved in accordance with the provisions of the State of Colorado's Electrical Board's rules and regulations. - g) All plumbing work shall be conducted, inspected, and approved in accordance with the provisions of the State of Colorado's Examining Board of Plumber's rules and regulations. - 3.2.2 The following Fire Codes are adopted by these regulations.
+Wherever these regulations refer to a Fire Code, the following codes and standards will be enforced where applicable: - a) International Fire Code 2012 Edition, First Printing: May 2015 (Copyright 2014 by International Code Council, Inc. Washington D.C.), including Appendices B through I. - b) International Wildland-Urban Interface Code 2015 Edition, First Printing: May 2014 (Copyright 2011 by International Code Council, Inc. Washington D.C.). - 3.2.3 The following Life Safety and Health Facility Construction Codes and Guidelines are adopted by these regulations.
+Wherever these regulations refer to a Life Safety Code, the following codes, standards, and guidelines will be enforced where applicable: - a) NFPA 101A Guide on Alternative Approaches to Life Safety 2013 Edition, First Printing: June 2013 (Copyright 2013 by National Fire Protection Association). - b) NFPA 101 Life Safety Code 2012 Edition, First Printing: September 2011 (Copyright 2011 by National Fire Protection Association). - c) NFPA 99 Health Care Facilities Code 2012 Edition, Fourth Printing: April 2013 (Copyright 2011 by National Fire Protection Association). - d) Facilities Guidelines Institute, Inc. (FGI) 2010 Guidelines for Design and Construction of Health Care Facilities including errata and addendums adopted by the FGI as of July 1st, 2013 (Copyright 2010 by Facilities Guidelines Institute, Inc. Chicago, Illinois).
+The FGI applies to all facilities submitting applications for Fire and/or Life Safety Construction Permits to the Division after January 1, 2014. - 3.3 The Fire Safety Evaluation System (FSES) as prescribed by NFPA 101A, Guide on Alternative Approaches to Life Safety, may be used as a means for establishing equivalent protection to specific provisions of the NFPA 101, the Life Safety Code for new or existing Health Facilities, or renovations of existing Health Facilities. - In any facility where the evacuation capability of the facility or resident population is required to be rated, the "Procedure for Determining Evacuation Capability" published by NFPA is to be used by the facility whether the facility is evaluated utilizing the NFPA 101A, Guide on Alternative Approaches to Life Safety (2013), or NFPA Standard 101, Life Safety Code (2012).
 The Level of Evacuation Difficulty for each facility will be determined by the scores developed in the Worksheet for Rating Residents completed by responsible staff for each resident and the level of staffing maintained at the facility.
 It is the responsibility of the owner or administrator to ensure that the abilities of the residents are accurately rated in accordance with the published instructions.
 Each new resident shall be rated utilizing the Worksheet for Rating Residents within two (2) weeks of their admission to the facility.
 All resident rating scores shall be reviewed at least annually, or when there are significant changes in a resident's physical or cognitive abilities.
 Failure to rate the evacuation capability in accordance with these provisions upon two inspections will result in a permanent "impractical" rating for the facility.